ijlyttle/r_intro/index.md

 This presentation focuses on R and RStudio:

-* R is an _outstanding_ tool for prototyping a data-analysis.
+* R is an <b>outstanding</b> tool for prototyping a data-analysis.

 * Everything demonstrated here is available without license fees.

 * There is an investment in yourself to learn.
-Learning, done properly, will be frustrating.
+It will be frustrating.

 * Exchange of programs and snippets is simple exchange of text.